elygre/asciidoctor-pdf-final-class/README.md

 This repo shows how to provoke a "Cannot inherit from final class"-error when using asciidoctor-pdf in a gradle subproject where the nebula-info plugin is loaded.

+NOTE: There is a workaround for this particular problem, as discussed in http://discuss.gradle.org/t/dealing-with-plugin-classpath-conflicts/9162.
+The underlying problem, that different plugins share the same classloader may be resolved in a future gradle version, but for now, there is a solution to this particular problem.

 First, verify that asciidoctor-pdf works by itself, as a standalone project.
 From the documentation subdirectory, run "gradle -u clean asciidoctor".
 The "-u" option makes gradle consider this project as a standalone project, ignoring the parent project.
 This should work.